 As discussed above, the annual bonus awards are generally designed to reward for Company-wide measurable performance as well as certain other indicators of performance.
 With respect to fiscal 2011, the HRCC has again set the MIP and EPIP performance targets primarily based on Company-wide goals, focusing on the objective of meeting the Company's fiscal 2011 operating plan.
 A corporate bonus pool will be funded based upon the achievement of the Corporate Operating Income target and the EPIP bonuses for all of the Named Executive Officers will be solely based on achievement of that corporate metric up to the target amount.
-Assuming the Corporate Operating Income target is met, for fiscal 2011 the portion of the corporate bonus pool resulting from performance above target will then be proportionally divided based on Corporate Operating Profit and the Division Operating Profit contribution in accordance with the table
+Assuming the Corporate Operating Income target is met, for fiscal 2011 the portion of the corporate bonus pool resulting from performance above target will then be proportionally divided based on Corporate Operating Profit and the Division Operating Profit contribution in accordance with the table below.

-Funding Metrics Operating Income r than target Participants Corporate Operating Income Division Operating Profit Corporate Operating Income Division Operating Profit Relative Contribution Named Executive Officers (Business) 100% 0% 0% 100% Named Executive Officers (Staff) 100% 0% 100% 0% 16
+Funding Metrics Corporate Operating Income less than or equal to target Corporate Operating Income greater than target Participants Corporate Operating Income Division Operating Profit Corporate Operating Income Division Operating Profit Relative Contribution Named Executive Officers (Business) 100% 0% 0% 100% Named Executive Officers (Staff) 100% 0% 100% 0%